 Why?
 Because, as Craig Ball says, “That’s where the evidence is”.
 In all types of cases.
 Domestic, criminal, business ventures, SEC investigations, M/A deals …. eDiscovery is not just for big firms anymore.

 80% of the firms in this country are considered ”small” as defined by organizations like the ABA and ILTA.
-But the majority of vendors spend most of their time pursuing cases with high volumes of data and mutliple users, an attitude that leaves the 80% … the rest of us … searching for solutions.
+But the majority of vendors spend most of their time pursuing cases with high volumes of data and multiple users, an attitude that leaves the 80% … the rest of us … searching for solutions.

 ILTACON attendees who weren’t at the ACEDS reception sponsored by Everlaw on Monday have been asking me about the toast I gave to Browning as we marked the 8th anniversary of his death.